vagorb/CoronaWeatherBackend-3semester/README.md

 5. That is it.
 You can use our App.
 ***
 Installation on the server guide:
-Link to our installation guide https://gitlab.cs.ttu.ee/vagorb/iti0203-2020-backend/-/wikis/Installation-Guide
+Link to our installation guide https://gitlab.cs.ttu.ee/vagorb/iti0203-2020-backend/-/wikis/Installation-Guide OR https://github.com/vagorb/CoronaWeatherBackend-3semester/wiki/Inatallation-guide
 ***
 Information about app features in project wiki.
 Link to project wiki https://gitlab.cs.ttu.ee/vagorb/iti0203-2020-backend/-/wikis/About-CoronaWeather-App